HeroesToolChest/HeroesDecode/README.md

   --has-game-events                           Adds the game events to the output json [default: False] --include-all-message-events                Includes all the message type events (default is only chat type messages) [default: False]
-  --no-json-display                           Doesn't display the json to the terminal [default: False] --output-directory <output-directory>       Set the directory for the output json file -?, -h, --help                              Show help and usage information
+  --no-json-display                           Doesn't display the json to the terminal [default: False] -o, --output-directory <output-directory>   Set the directory for the output json file -?, -h, --help                              Show help and usage information
 ```
+Returns the parsed data in json format.
+By default, it will be returned to the terminal.
+To output to a file, set the `--output-directory` option.

 ### get-pregame-json
 ```